FilecoinFoundationWeb/filecoin-foundation/src/content/blog/dweb-on-the-rise-the-many-uses-for-decentralized-storage.md

 ---
 title: "DWeb on the Rise: The Many Uses for Decentralized Storage"
+slug: dweb-on-the-rise-the-many-uses-for-decentralized-storage
 created-on: 2023-05-15T11:00:00.000Z
 updated-on: 2023-05-15T11:00:00.000Z
 published-on: 2023-05-15T11:00:00.000Z
-f_author: Filecoin Foundation
+featured: false
-f_description: "Organizations look to the decentralized web (dweb) for data storage because decentralization maximizes resiliency yet allows for choice.
+description: "Organizations look to the decentralized web (dweb) for data storage because decentralization maximizes resiliency yet allows for choice.
   The early internet operated on a much more decentralized plane than today:
   Users could dial into an ISP of their choice, and switch as easily as changing a phone number.
 Websites could be run by any one of thousands of hosting providers around the world, instead of just being run by Amazon by default."
-f_featured: false
-f_image:
+image:
   url: /assets/images/0905-dweb-on-the-rise.png
   alt: null
-f_post-date: 2023-05-15T11:00:25.038Z
-tags: blog
-layout: "[blog].html"
-slug: dev-grant-spotlight-encloud
-date: 2023-05-15T11:00:00.000Z
+recommended-posts: []
+metadata: null
 ---

 Organizations look to the decentralized web (dweb) for data storage because decentralization maximizes resiliency yet allows for choice.
 The early internet operated on a much more decentralized plane than today: Users could dial into an ISP of their choice, and switch as easily as changing a phone number.
 Websites could be run by any one of thousands of hosting providers around the world, instead of just being run by Amazon by default.

 Returning to a version of the internet that more closely resembles that format will be a recipe for creating a better, more competitive and equitable internet.
 Decentralized storage - or destor – applies those decentralizing principles to the most precious commodity online: your data.